MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is obsolete because it was only intended to be a short-term mechanism to give enterprises more time to update their web content if and when it was found to be incompatible with the change to disallow synchronous XHR requests during page dismissal.
-It doesn't work in Google Chrome after version 99.
+It doesn't work in Microsoft Edge after version 99.

 This policy lets you specify that a page can send synchronous XHR requests during page dismissal.